umpirsky/country-list/README.md

 $ php console build # to create all the nice country-list data formats
 ```

-After this, you will get the following files
+After this, you will get all the country-list files in the formats listed above.